 - No dungeons!
 Okay, this one is my own personal rule because I think 90% of my adventures feature a cave or dungeon.
 Although I truly love caves, I swore I wouldn’t use them.
 This definitely helps separate a medieval adventure from a Dungeons & Dragons excursion!

-Following these north stars helped Lands of the Dark Wicche separate out from a typical fantasy adventure.
+Following these north stars helped Lands of the Dark Wicche separate itself from a typical fantasy adventure.
 I also think that the avoidance of Lovecraftian monsters surprised my players.
 Being a Call of Cthulhu Dark Ages game, they were waiting for the cultists and summoned tentacled beasts to show up… but instead found bizarre situations they didn’t quite know how to handle.
-Discomfort is great in the 1400s.
+I think 5E players will enjoy the same uncomfortable feeling, especially using characters without overt magical abilities.
+Discomfort is perfect for the 1400s.

 Download the free adventure, Lands of the Dark Wicche, here: